Wofb/Bandit-writeups/Level5->6/Level5->6.md

 # Steps:

- ### In this level, i need to use `find` command to search the file that meet the conditions.
+ ### At this level, i need to use the `find` command to search for file that meet the conditions.
- First, i move in "inhere" directory
+ First, i move into the "inhere" directory
  ```bash
   cd inhere
  ```

- ### Then i list all the directories that i have, find out many folders here.
+ ### Then i list all the directories that i have and find out how many folders there are.
  ![Folders](Folders.png)